kdave/btrfs-progs/Documentation/Feature-by-version.rst

         <i>ref-verify</i>, must be built with CONFIG_BTRFS_FS_REF_VERIFY.

 4.15 - zlib level
-        Allow to set the zlib compression level via mount option, eg. like *compress=zlib:9*.
+        Allow to set the zlib compression level via mount option, e.g. like *compress=zlib:9*.
 The levels match the default zlib compression levels.
 The default is 3.